ptarjan/webnumbr/numbrPlugins/README.txt

     $c['sql']['where']  Strings to be joined into the SQL where clause.
 Defaults to 'numbr = :name'
     $c['sql']['orderby']    ORDERBY string.
 Defaults to 'timestamp DESC'
     $c['sql']['params'] PDO parameters.
 Defaults to 'array("name" => $this->c['name'], "limit" => array(PHP_INT_MAX, PDO::PARAM_INT))'
-    $c['numbr']         The static data about the numbr from the database
     $c['singleValue']   Whether to only return the latest row as a single number instead of an array.
 Applicable to selection plugins